 Market Impact WeatherUpdated

-OMAHA (DTN) -- Precipitation chances for much of the central U.S. and additional rain periods across South America are the key weather items for the commodity trade's attention Thursday.
+OMAHA (DTN) -- Less-than-desirable development conditions in the Midwest, and a mixed outlook for the Southern Plains, are the key weather items for the commodity trade's attention Wednesday.

 Bryce Anderson can be reached at firstname.lastname@example.org

 © Copyright 2017 DTN/The Progressive Farmer.
 All rights reserved.